Arab culture: Media in Arab culture

-Historically, news in the Arab world was used to inform, guide, and publicize the actions of political practitioners rather than being just a consumer product.
-The power of news as political tool was discovered in the early 19th century, with the purchase of shares from Le Temps a French newspaper by Ismail the grandson of Muhammad Ali.
+Historically, news in the Arab world was used to inform, guide, and publicize the actions of political practitioners.
+The power of news as political tool became evident in the early 19th century, with the purchase of shares from Le Temps a French newspaper by Ismail the grandson of Muhammad Ali.
 Doing so allowed Ismail to publicize his policies.
 Arab Media coming to modernity flourished and with it its responsibilities to the political figures that have governed its role.
 Ami Ayalon argues in his history of the press in the Arab Middle East that, “Private journalism began as an enterprise with very modest objectives, seeking not to defy authority but rather to serve it, to collaborate and coexist cordially with it.
 The demand for freedom of expression, as well as for individual political freedom, a true challenge to the existing order, came only later, and hesitantly at that, and was met by a public response that can best be described as faint."

-Media researchers stress that the moral and social responsibility of newspeople dictates that they should not agitate public opinion, but rather should keep the status quo.
+Media researchers stress that the moral and social responsibility of newspeople dictates that they should not agitate public opinion, but rather keep the status quo.
 It is also important to preserve national unity by not stirring up ethnic or religious conflict.

-The values of media in the Arab world have started to change with the emergence of “new media."
-Examples of new media include news websites, blogs, and satellite television stations like Al Arabiya.
-The founding of the Qatari Al Jazeera network in 1996 especially affected media values.
-Some scholars believe that the network has blurred the line between private- and state- run news.
+The value of media in the Arab world has changed with the emergence of “new media," such as news websites, blogs, and satellite television stations like Al Arabiya.
+The founding of the Qatari Al Jazeera network in 1996 blurred the line between private- and state- run news.
 Mohamed Zayani and Sofiane Sabraoui state, “Al Jazeera is owned by the government, but has an independent editorial policy; it is publicly funded, but independent minded.”
 The Al Jazeera media network espouses a clear mission and strategy, and was one of the first news organizations in the Arab world to release a code of ethics.
 Despite its government ties, it seeks to “give no priority to commercial or political over professional consideration” and to “cooperate with Arab and international journalistic unions and associations to defend freedom of the press.”
 With a motto of “the view and the other view,” it purports to “present the diverse points of view and opinions without bias and partiality.”
 It has sought to fuse these ostensibly Western media norms with a wider “Arab orientation,” evocative of the social responsibility discussed by scholars such as Noha Mellor above.

-Some more recent assessments of Al Jazeera have criticized it for a lack of credibility in the wake of the Arab Spring.
+Recent assessments of Al Jazeera have criticized it for a lack of credibility in the wake of the Arab Spring.
 Criticism has come from within the Arab Middle East, including from state governments.
 Independent commentators have criticized its neutrality vis-a-vis the Syrian Civil War.